nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

 Phase 4.3: Create the Dataplane Roles
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In this phase, you add the dataplane roles.
-This release of the hardware VTEP solution only requires Controller and Compute roles (unmodified upstream roles).
+The hardware VTEP solution supports any combination of Controller, Compute, ComputeSriov and ComputeOvsDpdk roles.

 1. Create a *nuage_roles_data.yaml* file with all the required roles for the current Overcloud deployment.

-   This example shows how to create *nuage_roles_data.yaml* with a Controller and Compute nodes.
+   This example shows how to create *nuage_roles_data.yaml* with a Controller, Compute, ComputeSriov and ComputeOvsDpdk roles.

 ::

     Syntax:
-    openstack overcloud roles generate -o /home/stack/nuage-tripleo-heat-templates/templates/nuage_roles_data.yaml Controller Compute
+    openstack overcloud roles generate -o /home/stack/nuage-tripleo-heat-templates/templates/nuage_roles_data.yaml Controller Compute ComputeSriov ComputeOvsDpdk

 2. Create ``node-info.yaml`` in /home/stack/templates/ and specify the roles and number of nodes.